JohnClever/lorm/www/README.md

 # Lorm Website

-The official website and documentation for Lorm - a powerful, type-safe ORM for modern applications.
+The official website and documentation for Lorm - a powerful, type-safe mobile framework for mobile applications.

 ## Built With